 Our crew of car experts have been building our reputation in Brisbane for more than 47 years now.
-With a team of experienced mechanics using modern servicing equipment and a commitment to delivering top notch workmanship — we offer a better car service.
+With a team of experienced mechanics using modern servicing equipment and a commitment to delivering top notch workmanship — we offer a premium car service.

 If your question isn’t answered below please contact your nearest workshop for more information.

 If you have a European car you’ll of course be aware of some of the differences like a larger reliance on technology and more specific parts.
 Going to a mechanic that specialises in European cars means that they’re more acquainted with the particulars with each of the cars.
 So when you’re having a specific issue with the function of a chip in your car, a dealer that has the right diagnostic tools will be much quicker to identify the problem and start working on a fix.
 This doesn’t just mean a quicker service due to a problem being identified quicker, but also a cheaper service.

 Another great benefit of having a service done at a European car mechanic comes with knowledge of parts and availability.
 As you might be aware, there currently a few issues with sourcing parts for European cars and car parts due to “chippegeddon” and fewer cars making their way over to Australia from Europe.
 So what does this have to do with using a European focused mechanic?
 At LeMans, because we’re regularly dealing with European cars, it means that we’re able to find the problem quicker and there’s a better chance we may have some replacement parts already stocked.

 Our mechanics don’t just service one type of European car either, and the knowledge that we build by having a diverse service range means that we’re able to approach problems with your car from multiple angles.
 We think having this knowledge and experience makes us more likely to give you a better service and find solutions quicker.
 But we’ll let you be the judge of that.
 Of course you can just have a look at our brilliant reviews if you’re interested.

 What if I don’t have a European car?